RockRoller01/skinninginfo/guides/dots_as_hitcircle_numbers.md

 ---
 layout: guides
-title: Using Dots for HitCircle Numbers
 description: This guide will teach you how to use dots for your hitcircle numbers.
-current: Guides | Dot Numbers
+title: Guides | Dot Numbers
 ---

 # Creating Instant Fading HitCircles